Skip to content

 Unlike Income Tax, NI is calculated on a pay-period basis (weekly or monthly) rather than annually.
 This means if you have a massive bonus one month, you might pay more NI that month, which isn’t refundable later even if your annual earning is lower.

 You generally start paying National Insurance once you earn above a certain threshold (roughly £12,570 a year).
-The main rate for employees is currently 8% on earnings between the primary threshold and the upper earnings limit, and 2% on earnings above that.
+The main rate for employees is 8% on earnings between the primary threshold and the upper earnings limit, and 2% on earnings above that.

 3. Student loan repayments